 - Welcome & Inform With Signage – Try creating a sign with the name of your photography business, price and a short bio.
 Make it personable by including a photo of yourself.
 Any little bit of information can help make a connection between you & the customer.
 If selling to a local market or if your work has been acknowledged, make that a selling point.
 Example: “Martha Williamson – Award Winning Local Photographer”

-- Take Photos of Your Cards – For selling online, you’ll need crisp & attractive photos of your cards.
+- Take Photos of Your Cards – For selling online, you’ll need crisp and attractive photos of your cards.
 Set aside an afternoon to do a product photo shoot.
 Optimize your images in Photoshop using the “Save for web” feature to create quick-loading optimized images.

 Related: Don’t forget that June 15th is Nature Photography Day!